atchireddi/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Distortion Correction:

-I have camera matrix & distortion coeffients computed with `cv2.calibrateCamera()` from sample chessboard calibration images.
+I have camera matrix & distortion coefficients computed with `cv2.calibrateCamera()` using sample chessboard calibration images.
-From the video stream, each frame was pre-processed with `cv2.undistort()` function using pre computed distortion coeffients and camera matrix.
+Each frame from the video stream, pre-processed with `cv2.undistort()` function using pre computed distortion coeffients and camera matrix.

 code for correcting image distortion can be found as function `undistort()` in `AdvancedLaneLines.ipynb`